wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 MSIX is a Windows app package format that provides a modern packaging experience to all Windows apps.

-You can prepare your application in MSIX package format that uses container technology to isolate the app from other apps.
+You can prepare your application in MSIX package format that uses container technology to improve application install and uninstall fidelity.
 All MSIX apps write to their own registry and application data folder, and through the operating system can read the global registry.

 The benefits of MSIX include:

 - Predictable and secure deployment.
 MSIX apps use container technology that isolates the app from the rest of the operating system for security.
 - Clean removal.
 When you remove MSIX apps, you remove all application data.
 There is no remaining data in the registry or in the file system of the operating system.
 - Single instance storage.
-Windows manages all shared files across apps and ensures that there is no duplication of the files.
-- Network optimization.
-MSIX uses differential updates at the block level, which minimizes network usage.
+MSIX app attach uses one instance of the MSIX application to deliver to all host without consuming additional space.
 - Tampering.
-After deployment, MSIX package files are marked read-only and locked down for modification by the operating system.
+After an MSIX package has been expanded into an MSIX image, the later is read-only and locked down for modification by the operating system.

 > [!TIP]